cvberscape/android-monorepo/readme.md

-# Monorepo: Mobile Development Projects
+# Android Monorepo: Mobile Development Projects

 A collection of some of my Android development projects throughout my time in school, this monorepo does not contain every project i worked on but contains a few android projects where the code contribution was entirely by me alone.
+You can click on the different projects to open the project level readme:s for more information

 ## Projects